Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-Messages printed when evaluating a validator using `eval_uplc` are not displayed.
+Messages printed when evaluating a validator using `eval_uplc` aren't displayed.

-The optimization level does not seem to have any impact on this.
+Optimization level doesn't seem to have any impact on this.

 === Recommendation
 #v(5pt)